Divine1/Spring-Core/core-program1.md

 		* Annotation

-iii.How to access property files?
+* How to access property files?

-iv.
-How to create runnable jar?
+* How to create runnable jar?